-Cold air intakes and induction kits and the effect on performance.
+Cold air intakes, induction kits and the effect on performance.

-The air filter is a very necessary part of the engine unless you are operating in a laboratory so the aim is to get an efficient air filter that is not too thick and is not oily, greasy or dirty.
+The air filter is a necessary part of the engine to avoid clogging up your engine and contaminating your oil or injectors.
+You need an air filter unless you are operating in a laboratory so the aim is to get an efficient air filter that is not too thick and is not oily, greasy or dirty.
 This is where induction kits and sports panel air filters come in.

 But do induction kits and high flow air filters always add power to the engine?

 In this article we will discuss the different types of filters (RAM, Cone, Panel etc...) and materials used.
 We will also look at the issue of engine bay temperatures and how this affects intake temperatures.

 We'll also suggest the best tuning approach for a variety of different engine sizes and types.

 TorqueCars have looked at the various types of filter materials available today and we have concluded that the best filters for flow rates use lightly oiled cotton gauze as their filtration medium.

 These were not particularly easy to come by for most applications but in recent years the number of cotton filter kits has increased, thanks in part to our campaigning.

 So for the average fast road car we would recommend going with one constructed from sponge impregnated with a dirt retentive spray or one of the modern artificial gauze filters as shown above.

 This slight coating of oil will aid filtration.
 As an alternative to sponge get a filter which comprises layers of a fine grade metallic mesh as both of these will flow better than the standard paper filter.